-The Fund's exposure to liquidity risk is concentrated in the monthly cash redemption of units.
-In order to satisfy unitholder redemption requests, the Fund shall redeem its investments in the Investee Funds, which allow redemptions within one month or less.
-A portion of the Investee Funds may have redemption terms that are greater than one month or may also be subject to lock-up periods over one month in exceptional situations.
+The Fund's exposure to liquidity risk is concentrated in the periodic cash redemptions of units.
+The Fund primarily invests in securities that are traded in active markets and can be readily disposed of.
 In addition, the Fund generally retains sufficient cash positions to maintain liquidity.

-All non-derivative financial liabilities of the Fund are due within three months of the Fund's year end.
-Refer to Schedule 1 for specific maturities of derivative liabilities.
+The Fund's non-derivative financial liabilities generally are due within three months of the Fund's year end.